redhat-na-ssa/nvaie-guide/README.md

 This guide is intended for Red Hat Solution Architects who want a hands-on tour of NVAIE technical components running on Red Hat Platforms (RHEL and OpenShift).

-Please complete the preqrequisites first.
-After completing the preqrequisites, you can jump straight into sections you are interested in.
+Please complete the prerequisites first.
+After completing the prerequisites, you can jump straight into sections you are interested in.

 ## Guide